Silicosis

 Who Is at Risk of Silica Dust Exposure?

-• Breaking or grinding any silica-containing material
+• Breaking or grinding silica-containing material

 • Cement surfacing and paving